ArPiRobot/arpirobot.github.io/docs/defaultsettings.md

 # Default Settings

-A list of all default settings for the ArPiRobot OS Image
+A list of all default settings for the ArPiRobot OS Images

 **Default WiFi Network Settings**